U.S. general who opened Guantanamo prison says shut it down

 "We squandered the goodwill of the world after we were attacked by our actions in Guantanamo, both in terms of detention and torture," Lehnert wrote.
 "Our decision to keep Guantanamo open has helped our enemies because it validates every negative perception of the United States."

-Congress is debating an annual defense bill containing language that would give President Barack Obama more flexibility to repatriate or resettle Guantanamo detainees.
+Congress is debating an annual defence bill containing language that would give President Barack Obama more flexibility to repatriate or resettle Guantanamo detainees.

 But the proposal maintains an "unwise and unnecessary ban" on transferring any to the United States, Lehnert said.